 Every single day of my life I look around at the world we live in and I feel indignation and disappointment.
 Indignation because I see the plight of the common person and how the cards are stacked against them.
 If you’re not born into wealth, chances are you’ll never taste true independence, financially or otherwise.
 (Not that it can’t be done, but it’s very uncommon.)
 The hard truth is, most of us don’t deserve any better than what we have.
 That’s where the disappointment comes in.
 We don’t educate ourselves to the cons that are perpetrated against us every day.
 We want to believe that the world is essentially good, that evil forces don’t exist, and if they do, that they’re not that evil.
-(I don’t mean evil in a religious sense; what I mean is selfish, corrupt, without conscience … willing to do whatever it takes to achieve certain goals, no matter who it hurts in the process.)
+(What I mean by evil is selfish, corrupt, ungodly, without conscience … willing to do whatever it takes to achieve certain goals, no matter who it hurts in the process.)

 In reality, there are ruthless, evil people in the world—many of them.
 They’ll kill you, control you, manipulate you, and use you without a second thought.
 This, then, needs to become one of the foundational truths with which your life is based upon.
 Without it, you will forever misunderstand the world you live in.